+AccessibilityFigma is extremely accessible.
+It’s available on Mac, Windows, and through modern browsers (unlike Sketch which is confined to the Mac).
+This instantly makes it more inclusive, and allows for collaboration not just with other designers, but developers, copywriters, and more.
+It’s universal and as a result makes the design process something which is far more collaborative and complete.
+Your files are accessible anywhere.
+No download, no syncing.
+You could be at a public computer, a colleagues computer, or even on a Chromebook, yet your designs remain accessible to view and edit.
 The accessibility ties in closely with its key feature, collaboration.
 By intertwining the two, collaboration becomes something quite extraordinary.
 You could have a use case where a designer is working in real-time with other designers, developers and copywriters.
 The possibilities are unique and exciting.
 I think as more designers and teams explore using Figma as a primary tool, more and more interesting ways of implementing the technology into a workflow will become apparent.

 LightweightFigma is very lightweight.
 You don’t even need to have the application installed.
 Simply open a browser tab and you are set.
 At the same time, you don’t need to install any fonts, plugins, color palettes, or resources.
 It’s all readily accessible at the click of a button.
 For me, the way it implements Google fonts is particularly useful when working on multiple machines—we all know how tricky it can be to keep and maintain fonts in sync across multiple devices, and the impossibility of doing so on a public, or colleague’s computer.

 Version HistoryThe version history is a key feature in combination with the collaboration technology.
 The last situation you want is to come back to your design and see somebody has made changes that cannot be easily undone or restored.
 Sketch also has this technology, but at the expense of masses of disk space.
 Many of us have experienced this issue, and seen first hand just how enormous the backups can become when working in large files each and every day.
 Figma stores all these backups in the cloud.
 First and foremost, that means they are safe if you lose your computer, or you encounter a technical issue.
 Secondly, it’s not going to fill your computer with version backups like Sketch.

 Pen ToolThe pen tool is something to behold.
 It’s so easy to use and puts other software to shame.
 It’s important to try it to appreciate its benefits, but it certainly makes it hard to go back to using Sketch or Adobe.

 ConstraintsConstraints allow you to produce responsive designs with ease.
 By constraining elements, a simple resize of the frame allows you to visualise the design at multiple widths and heights—something where previously you had to produce multiple mockups and wait until the development phase to see just quite how it would work in reality.

 ComponentsComponents do away with symbols (in Sketch), and a separate page to house them all in.
 They provide something far more intuitive and lightweight.
 Effectively, a component acts as the symbol, and then all copies of the component are called instances.
 One particular use case that I use time and time again, is to produce multiple color variations of the same design.
 Then, any changes I make to the original component are instantly reflected in the instances, while keeping color changes intact.
 Of course, the possibilities are endless and and there are so many ways to implement this feature into your designs.

 SupportThe support in Figma is impeccable.
 From the documentation, to the live chat within the application, it has it all.
 The chat is particularly useful for asking questions and reporting any issues.
 The staff are responsive, helpful, and genuine, and this has certainly helped me cement Figma as my go-to design tool.